rdlauer/articles/blues/geofencing/geofencing.md

 	        rsp = card.Transaction(req)

 	        # double check that gps is still active!
-	        if check_gps(rsp) and rsp["max"] >= GEOFENCE_METERS:
+	        if check_gps(rsp) and rsp["lat"] != lat and rsp["lon"] != lon:
 	            loc_changed = True
 	            lcd_msg("GPS LOC CHANGED")
 	            new_lat = rsp["lat"]
 	            new_lon = rsp["lon"]
-	            # get the current cell signal measure
 	            bars = get_cell_bars()
 	            add_note(new_lat, new_lon, bars)
+	            sleep(10)
-	            # reset and start tracking location again!
+	            # start tracking location again!
 	            track_location(new_lat, new_lon)
 	        else:
 	            lcd_msg("NO GPS CHANGE")
-	            sleep(5)

-	def set_geofence(lat, lon):
-	    """ sets a new geofence with center point on provided lat/lon """ req = {"req": "card.location.mode", "mode": "continuous", "minutes": 0, "lat": lat, "lon": lon, "max": GEOFENCE_METERS}
-	    rsp = card.Transaction(req)
-	    lcd_msg("GEOFENCE SET")
+	            sleep(10)

 There is a lot going on in these functions, so let's focus on the important parts:

-1. We are setting a new geofence using the provided lat/lng coordinates with the `set_geofence` function, which uses the Notecard's [card.location.mode](https://dev.blues.io/reference/complete-api-reference/card-requests/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project#card-location-mode) API.
-2. We double check that GPS is still active (can never be too careful!) and see if the `max` value is >= to our `GEOFENCE_METERS` value. `max` is the approximate distance between the center of the geofence and our current location.
+1. We double check that GPS is still active (can never be too careful!).
+2. We check to see if our lat/lng coordinates have changed.
-3. We get the cell signal strength in the `get_cell_bars` function (see below) and send data to Notehub with the `add_note` function (also below).
+3. We get the cell signal strength in the `get_cell_bars` function (see below) and queue data to Notehub with the `add_note` function (also below).
-4. Finally, we set a new geofence by calling `track_location` with the updated lat/lng coordinates.
+4. Finally, we start tracking our location again by calling `track_location` with the updated lat/lng coordinates.

 *Here are the two remaining functions referenced above:*